dret/webconcepts/specs/IETF/I-D/index.md

 ---
 layout:      page
 title:       "IETF Internet Draft Series"
+description: "List of specifications in the Internet Draft (I-D) series by the Internet Engineering Task Force (IETF)"
 ---

 There are currently 25 listed specifications in the [Internet Engineering Task Force (IETF)](..)'s Internet Draft (I-D) series.